Skip to main content

 How does Communication and Tech at Diego Rivera Lrng Complex rank in CA?

-Communication and Tech at Diego Rivera Lrng Complex is ranked #3109 out of 9,533 schools in CA.
+Communication and Tech at Diego Rivera Lrng Complex ranks #4,341 of 9,539 schools in CA.

 What is Communication and Tech at Diego Rivera Lrng Complex's MySchoolScout rating?

-Communication and Tech at Diego Rivera Lrng Complex has a composite rating of 7.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Communication and Tech at Diego Rivera Lrng Complex has a current MySchoolScout rating of 6.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Communication and Tech at Diego Rivera Lrng Complex?